Public Sector Advisory Panel

 Carmel McGregor PSM FCPHR

-Non-executive Director and Public Sector Reference Panel Chair, AHRI
+Non-executive Director and Public Sector Advisory Panel Chair, AHRI

 Adjunct Professor, Institute for Governance and Policy Analysis, University of Canberra

 Carmel McGregor PSM is currently an Adjunct Professor at the University of Canberra.
 She was formerly Deputy Secretary Defence People in the Department of Defence until her retirement in 2014.
 Prior to that she was Deputy Australian Public Service Commissioner − a member of the Prime Minister’s Advisory Group on Reform of Australian Government Administration (Blueprint).
 McGregor was Australia’s representative and Vice Chair of the OECD’s Public Governance Committee from 2008−2012.
 She is currently Vice President of the Institute of Public Administration Australia (IPAA) ACT, a Fellow of AIM, an AHRI Fellow, and a National Fellow of IPAA.
 McGregor is an AHRI Director, and a member of AICD.

 McGregor is the recipient of a Public Service Medal in the 2013 Honours List and was recognised by the Institute of Chartered Accountants for exceptional leadership.
 In 2012 she was selected as inaugural Woman of Influence Public Policy in the Financial Review/Westpac 100 Women of Influence; and was awarded an ANZSIG Public Service Excellence Award.

 Brad Chapman is currently Deputy Commissioner ATO People.
 He commenced in this role in April 2016 and is responsible for delivering an enterprise-wide human resource management service to support ATO employees by providing a sustainable, open and accountable workplace – one that delivers on today’s priorities and shapes the ATO as a workplace of the future.